dheijl/swyh-rs/README.md

 Options -h, -n and -x will ignore the optional boolean argument (true/false) if specified.
 Specifying the option alone is equivalent to true.
 Other boolean options accept an optional true/false, because they are remembered in the config file and you should be able to change the stored value.

+Short options allow you to append the value to the short option, for example -S44100 is equivalent to -S 44100 and --sample_rate 44100, same for -xno etc...

+Boolean values accept y/yes/n/no/t/true/f/false/1/0.

 Hint: use the **-n (dry-run) mode** to get the index of the sound source device and the ip address of the receiver that you need to pass as commandline parameter.